SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 Accept-Language in HTTP Header

 # Security Considerations

+All REPP endpoints MUST be secure, even Hello.

 HTTP Basic Authentication with an API Key is used by many APIs, this is a simple and effective authentication mechanism.